Are Americans Illogical When It Comes To Punctuation?

 If you’re a “normal” person, it is highly likely that the grammar rule that you remember most readily from elementary school is that a period marks a full stop.
 If you’re a normal person, this is probably as much as you want to know or care to know about a period.

 You might be or know someone like this.
-If not, we’ve just described ourselves to you.
-We have told you all of this so that you can understand how overwhelmed with joy we were upon discovering a Slate article titled, The Rise of ”Logical Punctuation”.
+If not, I’ve just described myself to you.
+I have told you all of this so that you can understand how overwhelmed with joy I was upon discovering a Slate article titled, The Rise of ”Logical Punctuation”.

 Right about now you might be feeling a bit uncomfortable.
-This discomfort might very well be the result of your noticing that in the last sentence of the previous paragraph, the period after “Logical Punctuation” is outside, not inside, the quotation marks.
-No?
-Well then, it might be that your discomfort is arising from your WTF-am-I-still-doing-reading-this-article-on-punctuation puzzlement.
-Bear with us.
+This discomfort might very well be the result of you noticing that in the last sentence of the previous paragraph, the period after “Logical Punctuation” is outside, not inside, the quotation marks.
+That’s not it?
+Well then, it might be that your discomfort is arising from confusion—something like “WTF am I still doing reading this article on punctuation?”
+Bear with me.

 Well, that seems to be a pretty rigid approach wouldn’t you say?
-To Feal and Carol we say, “Hey guys, lighten up!
-If the British, who by the way invented the English language, have adopted ‘logical punctuation,’ why can’t we?
-Or, are we just doomed to be inevitably labeled as the illogical Americans,” and who would want that?
+To Feal and Carol I say, “Hey guys, lighten up!
+If the British, who by the way invented the English language, have adopted “logical punctuation,” why can’t we?
+After all, if we don’t, we might be inevitably and justifiably labeled “the illogical Americans,” and who would want that?